Sugarloaf Hill, Malvern

-Sugarloaf Hill lies between the Worcestershire Beacon and North Hill in the range of Malvern Hills that runs about 13 km north-south along the Herefordshire-Worcestershire border.
+Sugarloaf Hill lies between the Worcestershire Beacon and North Hill in the Malvern Hills, which run north-south along the Herefordshire-Worcestershire border for about 13 km.

-The summit of Sugarloaf Hill is 368 m above sea level and is a popular peak usually passed by walkers hiking between the Worcestershire Beacon and North Hill—respectively the highest and second highest Malvern Hills summits.
+The summit of Sugarloaf Hill is 368 m above sea level and is a popular peak usually passed by walkers hiking between the Worcestershire Beacon and North Hill—respectively the highest and second highest Malvern summits.